deviantony/docker-elk/README.md

 #### Setting up user authentication

-> [!NOTE]
+> **Note**
 > Refer to [Security settings in Elasticsearch][es-security] to disable authentication.

-> [!WARNING]
-> Starting with Elastic v8.0.0, it is no longer possible to run Kibana using the bootstraped privileged `elastic` user.

 The _"changeme"_ password set by default for all aforementioned users is **unsecure**.
 For increased security, we will reset the passwords of all aforementioned Elasticsearch users to random secrets.

-1. Reset passwords for default users
+1. Reset passwords for built-in users

-    The commands below reset the passwords of the `elastic`, `logstash_internal` and `kibana_system` users.
+    The command below resets the passwords of all 6 [built-in users][builtin-users].
 Take note of them.

     ```sh
-    docker-compose exec elasticsearch bin/elasticsearch-reset-password --batch --user elastic
+    docker-compose exec -T elasticsearch bin/elasticsearch-setup-passwords auto --batch
     ```

-    ```sh
-    docker-compose exec elasticsearch bin/elasticsearch-reset-password --batch --user logstash_internal
-    ```

-    ```sh
-    docker-compose exec elasticsearch bin/elasticsearch-reset-password --batch --user kibana_system
-    ```

-    If the need for it arises (e.g. if you want to [collect monitoring information][ls-monitoring] through Beats and other components), feel free to repeat this operation at any time for the rest of the [built-in users][builtin-users].
+    The password of the `logstash_internal` user must be changed manually, either from Kibana's [Stack Management > Users][kibana-sec] view, or using the procedure described at [How to reset a password programmatically](#how-to-reset-a-password-programmatically).

 1. Replace usernames and passwords in configuration files